 Visit ancient cities and drive past the picturesque Bhutanese countryside to sparsely populated small towns.
 Your itinerary includes tours to the oldest surviving Buddhist temple and palace in the country - Kichu Lhakhang and Simtokha Dzong.
 Drive to the highest motorable pass in Bhutan Chelela Pass(3988m) and hike up to the Sky Burial ground, where Bhutanese bring their dead.
 This Bhutan holiday package also takes you to Phobjika (Gangtey Valley), the roosting site of the endangered black-necked cranes that migrate to Bhutan from Tibet during winter.
 Learn more about Bhutanese lifestyle by spending a night at a traditional Bhutanese home.
 Walk through paddy fields and enjoy a relaxing soak at a traditional hot stone bath.
 Your trip to Bhutan finally ends with an adventurous hike to the clifftop Taktsang Monastery (Tiger’s Nest) in Paro.
-If you want to experience the cultural highlights of both Bhutan and Nepal then you can book our Nepal and Bhutan Cultural Tour.
-If you are on a short holiday you can book our 5-day Bhutan Tour.

 The best seasons to take this trip are Spring, Autumn and early Winter.
 During these seasons the days are pleasant and temperatures are just right - neither too hot nor cold.
 It may turn a little chilly during the early mornings and evenings in Autumn and early Winter.
 In springtime, the flowers bloom and it is a delight to visit the Bhutanese countryside.